Thomasyyj/LongBio-Benchmark/README.md

-# LongBio Benchmark: A controlled benchmark for Long-Context Language Models
+# Controllable Examination for Long-Context Language Models

 LongBio benchmark generate a coherent context and comprehensive questions to evaluate long-conotext language models with controlled configuations and tasks with increasing difficulty levels.
 For context, we allowed several controllable features (context length, distractor density, the number of answer information and their position) while ensuring the coherance of texts.
 For questions, we design 15 tasks covering the the capbilities of 1\) understanding, 2\) reasoning and 3\) trustworthy generations of LLMs and make the sub-task hierarchical to positional the level of each LLMs.
 Here are the main results.